Overview of Diabetes in the U.S.

 - Lower-extremity amputations

 The Centers for Disease Control and Prevention (CDC) estimates that 88 million adults in the U.S. have prediabetes.
 A person with prediabetes is at an increased risk of developing type 2 diabetes and other conditions.
-Type 2 diabetes accounts for approximately 95% of all diabetic cases in the United States and is preventable with regular physical activity and healthy weight loss.
-Having prediabetes puts one at an increased risk of developing type 2 diabetes.
+Type 2 diabetes accounts for approximately 95% of all cases of diabetes in the United States and is preventable with regular physical activity and healthy weight loss.
+A person with prediabetes is at an increased risk of developing type 2 diabetes.
 Lifestyle changes can prevent or delay the onset of type 2 diabetes.
 Evidence reviewed by the Community Preventive Services Task Force (CPSTF) supports intensive lifestyle interventions for diabetes management and combined diet and physical activity programs for diabetes prevention.

 Resources to Learn More

-This is a detailed overview of type 1 and type 2 diabetes written for individuals with diabetes and their families to better address diabetes care and management.
+An overview of the most common types of diabetes: type 1, type 2, and gestational diabetes.
+Written for individuals with diabetes and their families to better address diabetes care and management.

 Organization(s): National Institute of Health

 Organization(s): National Institutes for Health

-This is an interactive web-based risk assessment for people to identify if they have prediabetes.
+An interactive web-based risk assessment tool to help people identify if they have prediabetes.

 Organization(s): Ad Council